-There’s a couple of reasons why these jobs are increasing so rapidly.
-One is homeowners taking advantage of government rebates to install more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts aging equipment.
-In conclusion, there’s the red-hot home market and a property shortage that’s driven a boost in new construction houses.
+There are a couple of reasons why these jobs are increasing so fast.
+One is homeowners tapping into government incentives to purchase more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot housing market and a home shortage that’s driven a bump in new construction houses.

 What Is an HVAC Technician?

-A HVAC technician is someone who fixes, installs and maintains heating and cooling units.
+An HVAC technician is an individual who repairs, installs and maintains heating and cooling equipment.
 Most serve both homeowners and business owners.
-And, most important, you’ll be skilled in:
+And, most important, you’ll be skilled with:

-One of the biggest misconceptions about HVAC is that it’s a blue-collar position.
-You need a certain skill set, in-depth training and ongoing certification.
+One of the most common misconceptions about HVAC is that it’s a blue-collar job.
+It requires a certain skill set, in-depth education and ongoing endorsements.

 - Avoid being stuck at a desk or in an office.